BlacMeW/horoscope_cli/examples/README.md

 - **Fortnight**: `--myanmar-search-fortnight-day N`, `--myanmar-search-fortnight-day-range START END`
 - **Religious**: `--myanmar-search-sabbath`, `--myanmar-search-sabbath-eve`
 - **Astrological**: `--myanmar-search-yatyaza`, `--myanmar-search-pyathada`, `--myanmar-search-thamanyo`
+- **Logic**: `--myanmar-search-logic and|or` (combine criteria with AND/OR logic)
 - **Matching**: `--myanmar-search-exact`, `--myanmar-search-near N`

+### 🔗 Multi-Criteria Search Logic
+- **AND Logic** (default): All specified criteria must match
+  - Example: `--myanmar-search-sabbath --myanmar-search-moon-phase 1 --myanmar-search-logic and`
+  - Finds dates that are BOTH sabbath AND full moon
+- **OR Logic**: Any of the specified criteria can match
+  - Example: `--myanmar-search-yatyaza --myanmar-search-moon-phase 1 --myanmar-search-logic or`
+  - Finds dates that are EITHER yatyaza OR full moon

 ## 📍 Location Requirements